cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     - The client input has high entropy; and
     - The client mixes the public key into the OPRF evaluation.

-To avoid security issues with the base mode, where some of the above conditions may not be met, this specification RECOMMENDS use of multiplicative blinding.
+To avoid security issues, where some of the above conditions may not be met, this specification RECOMMENDS use of multiplicative blinding.
 This is because it is not known if the server public key is available or if the client input has high entropy.
-Applications wherein either of these conditions are true MAY use additive blinding.

 ## Timing Leaks